kaelzhang/ctrip-apollo/README.md

 ```

 If `options.refreshInterval` is set to `0` and `options.longPolling` is set to `false`, then the event will never emit.

+### Event: `fetch-error`

+Emits if it fails to fetch configurations

+### Event: 'save-error'

+Emits if it fails to save configurations to local cache file

 ## License